Commissioned post in collaboration with The Specialty Coffee Company (#TheSCCo).

 Lola’s is a blend of Sumatra Gayo, Brazilian Arabic and Indian Robusta coffee beans which results in a rich dark blend with notes of smoke and black pepper and a high caffeine content; all the better to deliver that boost when you need it.

 Will I be buying them?
 No question, I will be a regular customer.
-Not only is the coffee of an excellent standard, with the current pricing they are great value; for example a case costing £33 contains 100 bags, working out at 33p each!
+Not only is the coffee of an excellent standard, with the current pricing they are excellent value for money; for example a case costing £33 contains 100 bags, working out at 33p each!
 What a bargain?

 Have you tried Lola’s Coffee Bags?
 Did you enjoy them?